-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 19, 2017 (Sunday) 10:00 - 12:00 hrs Only in Kendriya Vidyalaya nearest to your NSE centre 80 multiple choice questions with negative marking.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 18, 2018 (Sunday) 10:00 - 12:00 hrs KV or JNV nearest to your NSE centre or some other designated centre.
+80 multiple choice questions with negative marking.
 English & Hindi (option during registration) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE.
 All the basic subjects of science (Biology, Chemistry and Physics) and Mathematics may have roughly equal emphasis.
-National Standard Examination in Physics (NSEP) November 26, 2017 (Sunday) 08:30 - 10:30 hrs Respective NSE centre A) 3-mark questions, each with only one of four options correct.
+National Standard Examination in Physics (NSEP) November 25, 2018 (Sunday) 08:30 - 10:30 hrs Respective NSE registration centre A) 3-mark questions, each with only one of four options correct.
 B) 6-mark questions, each with one or more than one option correct.
 To get credit, all the correct option(s) and no incorrect option(s) should be marked.
 English, Hindi, Gujarati, Bangla (option during registration) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.

-ENROLLMENT FOR NSE:
+ENROLMENT FOR NSE: